 Of course my misremembered stab at it no way matches the majesty of the original but the concrete texture came out really well.
 Now you can obviously just print these out, stick them to foamboard [printing on sticky labels will further facilitate this] and build but I would heartily recommend an alternative.
 Should you have access to the printer and materials then print one set onto clear acetate and then print another set onto paper/labels.
 Now you may have to print another set and apply to the foamboard as well.
 Then cut the windows out on the foamboard, apply the acetate sheet for transparent windows.
 Then apply the label set to some cereal box or mounting card, cut out the windows again and glue over the top for a composite detailed building.

 Now that may be a little more effort than Print & Play but it's next level detail and only a little effort for a lot more gain.
 Over the next few days I may consider putting this one together myself as it looks like I'll need some city blocks for a new interesting hobby adventure, more to follow.

-To access the full STC please point your Cogitators here, be fair warned it is 4MB in size [I make no apologies for this, I could probably render it as a .jpg or spend hours trying to reduce the file size, I tweaked it a little bit and got it down so hopefully it's less of an issue now.]:
+To access the full STC please point your Cogitators here, be fair warned it is 4MB in size and may not quite fit on A4 paper depending on how big your printer margins are..
+[I make no apologies for this, I could probably render it as a .jpg or spend hours trying to reduce the file size, I tweaked it a little bit and got it down so hopefully it's less of an issue now.]:

 Meanwhile all the other Print & Play and standard terrain templates are available here: